Integrated Device Technology: Mergers and acquisitions

 In 2015, IDT acquired ZMDI in Dresden, Germany, for $307 million.

 In 2017, IDT acquired GigPeak, a highly regarded optical interconnect product and technology business, for total cash consideration of $3.08 per share, or approximately $250 million in cash.

-In Sept 2018, Renesas announced it had agreed to buy IDT for $6.7 billion.
-The deal is expected to close in the first half of 2019.
-On March 30, 2019, Renesas completed the acquisition of Integrated Device Technology.
+In Sept 2018, Renesas announced its acquisition of IDT for $6.7 billion.
+On March 30, 2019, Renesas completed the acquisition of Integrated Device Technology with the new division named Tempo Semiconductor.